 Today enter the southern area of Vatnajokull National Park, named after Europe’s largest glacier.
 This national park is also the largest one in Western Europe.
-Drive through vast sand plains created by glacial outwashes as you head east en route to the Vanajokull area.
+Drive through vast sand plains created by glacial outwashes as you head east en route to the Vatnajokull area.
 Visit Jokulsarlon Glacial Lagoon where you can enjoy a breath-taking sight of icebergs floating in the fantastic 180m (591 ft.) deep glacial lagoon.
 Then view Svinafellsjokull, one of the most beautiful of the glacial outlets emerging from Vatnajokull.
 Visit the national park’s famous Skaftafell area, a site of outstanding natural beauty dominated by Vatnajokull glacier.
 Dinner and overnight stay in Kirkjubaejarklaustur area.

 Day 6: Volcanic Areas - Hveragerdi - Blue Lagoon - Reykjavik

 Head towards the village of Hveragerdi, which is one of the few sites in the world located directly in the middle of a geothermal area.
 Hveragerdi is often called "The Flower Village" because of its many greenhouses heated by hot water from nearby springs.
-Follow along the coastline with its breathtaking waves and through a deserted community that once was a flourishing centre for the region.
+Follow along with the coastline with its breathtaking waves and through a deserted community that once was a flourishing center for the region.

 On to the Reykjanes peninsula, where you can enjoy a dip in the famous Blue Lagoon, a unique wonder of nature with pleasantly warm, mineral-rich water in the middle of a black lava field.
 Return to Reykjavik, where the evening is at your own leisure.
 Dinner is on your own.

 Day 7: Reykjavik